ds-wizard/guide/docs/more/self-hosted-dsw/configuration/plugins.rst

     The plugins functionality is considered experimental.

-This page provides information on how to install plugins for |project_name|.
+This page provides information on how to install plugins for DSW.
 Information on developing plugins can be found here: :ref:`plugins development<development-plugins>`.

 There are available plugins to extend the functionality of the base DSW.